wehlutyk/2016-09-daad-research-project/project.md

 Introduction
 ============

-\todo{Ancrer un peu plus dans l'anthropologie culturelle, pas que psycho-cog}

 Recent years have seen several attempts to bring cognitive science and social science together.
 "Social cognition", "cognitive economy" and "cultural evolution" are examples of such fields having recently emerged, approached from multiple viewpoints and involving a variety of disciplines.
-The project we put forward focuses on a subject formalised by Dan Sperber in the mid-nineties: in a series of innovative articles gathered in @sperber_explaining_1996, the author suggests a research program called *cultural epidemiology*, which aims to provide the cognitive and social sciences with a common framework to address a long-standing anthropological question: how can societies be so diverse when the people that form them are all made of the same psychological substrate?
+The project we put forward focuses on a subject formalised by Dan Sperber in the mid-nineties: in a series of innovative articles gathered in @sperber_explaining_1996, the author suggests a research program called *cultural epidemiology*, which aims to provide the cognitive and social sciences with a common framework to address interdisciplinary questions.
 The framework Sperber suggests starts from an ontology made only of "mental representations" (those from cognitive science) and their expressions in the outer world, "public representations".
-The core principle is then to characterise societies by the distribution of public representations that circulate in them, and combine knowledge from cognitive science and anthropology to explain their evolution.
+He then proposes to study the distribution of public representations that circulate in a society, and combine knowledge from cognitive science and anthropology to explain their evolution.
-As Sperber argues, this naturalistic approach builds on cognitive principles while at the same time allowing anthropological questions to be rephrased in terms of epidemiology of representations.
+As Sperber argues, this naturalistic approach builds on cognitive principles, is amenable to and can benefit from anthropological works, and allows interdisciplinary questions to be rephrased in terms of epidemiology of representations.
 For instance:
 what types of representations are only weakly transformed as they are interpreted and produced anew by successive people?
 Those representations, spreading wider than the others, become *cultural*.